The One Thing That Could Unleash Stock Market Rally in Just a Few Days

 So don’t run away from the current market volatility because September is usually a bad month for stocks.

 Rather, embrace it.
-Attend our special briefing this coming Wednesday, Sept.
-11, at 8 p.m.
+Attend our special briefing tonight at 8 p.m.
 ET.
 And learn how to potentially turn this volatility into profits.

 Click here to sign up for my strategy session on how to best prepare for this potential market melt-up.

-Note: Editor’s Note: Eric Fry, here.
-My colleague Luke Lango, Senior Investment Analyst at InvestorPlace, has identified a rare economic event that historically triggers a massive stock market boom.
-According to oddsmakers, there’s a 100% chance this event will happen again in less than 10 days.